 UN Action continues to strengthen its knowledge base on conflict-related sexual violence to improve information on the patterns, trends and spikes in sexual violence in conflict, and to collate information on promising responses by the UN and partners, particularly around early warning and prevention of sexual violence.
-For example, in the wake of an incident of mass rape in the DRC in 2010, the UN Security Council reiterated its call for timely information that could mitigate or prevent similar atrocities.
-The Secretary-General tasked UN Action to develop a matrix of early-warning indicators specific to conflict-related sexual violence.
+For example, in the wake of an incident of mass rape in eastern DRC in 2010, the UN Security Council reiterated its call for timely information that could mitigate or prevent similar atrocities.
+The Secretary-General tasked UN Action to develop a matrix of earlywarning indicators specific to conflict-related sexual violence.
 In response, UN Women conducted a desk review of gender-sensitive early warning indicators and an analysis of salient features of past conflicts characterized by widespread or systematic sexual violence.
 Based on this, a working group comprised of the UN Action Secretariat, UN Women, DPKO, and the OSRSG-SVC distilled a matrix of indicators, which were used in consultation with DPA, OCHA, UNDP, OHCHR, UNFPA, UNICEF, the Office of the Special Adviser for the Prevention of Genocide, the Protection Cluster and a range of NGOs.
 The result, finalized in early 2012, is an illustrative, system-wide reference tool that can be adapted and integrated into existing and emerging early-warning and prevention systems at the local, national, and regional levels.
-It is meant to inform the tools used for planning, reporting, information-collection and analysis within DPKO-led Peacekeeping Missions, DPA-led Special Political Missions, UN Country Teams, or at Headquarters-level.
+It is meant to inform the tools used for planning, reporting, information-collection and analysis within DPKO-led Peace-keeping Missions, DPA-led Special Political Missions, UN Country Teams, or at Headquarters-level.
 The Matrix of Early-Warning Indicators of Conflict-Related Sexual Violence developed by UN Action has been adapted and used in several settings, including Côte d'Ivoire, the DRC, South Sudan and Sudan (Darfur).

-Conflict-related sexual violence causes psychological and social problems that undermine survivors' daily functioning that is needed for individual and community recovery.
 On behalf of UN Action, WHO, UNHCR, and UNFPA are collaborating on the development and testing of an evidence-based manual grounded in safe approaches to provide guidance for paraprofessionals (ranging from community workers to bachelor-level psychologists) to address common mental health problems related to sexual violence in adults.
 Specifically for this purpose, a protocol has been developed, provisionally called "Self-Help Plus", for coping with stress and adversity.
-The manual will be tested among Sudanese refugees in Uganda (UNA034).
+The manual will be tested among Sudanese refugees in Uganda.